+1. Your activities are boring!
 Trivia, Jeopardy, and “fun facts” about your employees…these games get old after a while.
 You need to spice them up!
 Besides, it’s much more satisfying (and productive) to see your new employees completely engaged in activities you’re providing.

+2. There are no incentives for participating.
 There’s no sentiment in taking part in activities or paying attention to the program.
 Who doesn’t like a free lunch?
 If you aren’t offering any snacks, lunches or prizes to reward your new hires, you’re not showing appreciation.
 Odds are they’ll be tuned out during your presentations.

+3. Information overload!
 It’s important for your employees to understand everything there is to know about your company and get to know every department.
 But, how many PowerPoint presentations can you go through in one day before they start snoring?

+4. There is no follow up down the road.
 You don’t want your orientation program to be instantly forgettable, do you?
 If you have no reunion with the new hires, it’s likely that most of the information you’ve provided to your employees during the program won’t be retained.
 Besides, you might learn something new, too.

+5. The programs you choose are irrelevant.
 The orientation sessions you put your groups through don’t speak to the foundations of the company.
 Of course, you’ll want your new employees to realize the importance of your company’s goals and mission.
 You can make these points more memorable by implementing them into activities for your orientation group…not just printing out the company’s mission statement on coffee mugs for everyone.